-About 10 years ago, I was asked to assist at a work release/court-ordered drug treatment facility who were suddenly experiencing difficulty dealing with an increase in women inmates.
-I worked there for 5 years; teaching Life-Skills, providing Staff Trainings and completing Mental Health Assessments.
-Most of the women had children who would visit if they were fortunate enough to live close by or had relatives who were willing and able to bring them in.
+In 2007, I was asked to assist with a work release/court-ordered drug treatment facility which was suddenly experiencing difficulty dealing with a sudden increase in the number of women inmates.
+I ended up working there for 5 years; teaching Life-Skills, providing Staff Trainings and completing Mental Health Assessments on the residents.
+Most of the women there had young children who would visit if they were fortunate enough to live close by or had relatives who were willing and able to bring them in.
 Approximately 80% of the women incarcerated in jail or prison have had to leave behind young children when sentenced.
 If no relative or friend steps in to help out, the state temporarily takes over mom’s parental rights.
-In order to regain custody, these women have to beat almost insurmountable odds by getting jobs earning a sufficient enough income to provide food and shelter for them & their children as soon as they are released.
+In order to regain custody, these women have to beat almost insurmountable odds by securing adequate housing and finding jobs that will provide food and shelter for them & their children as soon as they are released.

 During that time, I read “The Tending Instinct,” by Dr. Shellye Taylor who describes a pattern of behavior in women that “From an evolutionary standpoint …is a plausible account of female responses to stress.”
 She states that as social animals, women produce increased levels of oxytocin, a brain chemical that helps them feel safe & secure, after spending time in the company of other women.
 Tending & befriending includes the act of coming together to share stories, help out, empathize & sometimes mentor the young or those in need.
 Dr. Taylor goes on to build the case that women are hardwired to connect with each other and require ample opportunities to express and satisfy this instinctual need.

 Private practice has shown me that we live in a society that inhibits tending & befriending through its devotion to safety, competition and independent lifestyles.
 Men & women live, often isolated, behind locked doors and children grow up feeling the fear.